AmpersandTarski/documentation/README.md

 ## How to add/modify this documentation

-Of course, you could use your own way of working with markdown.
-However, there is a great editor that goes with Gitbook.
+By far the easiest way is to use the online editor that goes with Gitbook.
 How to use it and how to get going with it can be found in the [this document](https://www.gitbook.com/book/ampersandtarski/the-tools-we-use-for-ampersand/details)

+If you are in doubt on how to use it, or you would like a demo, ask Han!